Thyroid

 5. Healthy Fats

-Healthy fats can help regulate thyroid function, support hormone production, and reduce inflammation.
+Healthy fats support hormone balance and may help reduce inflammation.

 • Avocados